Joint Verification and Refinement of Language Models for Safety-Constrained Planning: Related Work

 \section{Related Work}

-Traditional program verification methods \cite{Nelson1980verification, Hoare1969axioms, Pnueli1977temporallogic, Clarke2018modelchecking, Vardi1986automata, kurshan2000program, Farias2024ESBMCpython} can be used to verify plans for solving robot planning tasks, i.e., programmatic policies.
-However, to construct a model representing the plans, users must provide complete task knowledge.
-Hence, traditional verification is inadequate for applications where users lack such knowledge.

-The pretrained language models can serve as a knowledge source of task knowledge.
-While many existing works have developed methods to generate executable plans via language models \cite{svyatkovskiy2020intelliCode, fried2023InCoder, roziere2023codellama, nijkamp2023codegen, nijkamp2023codegen2, wang2023codet5, Li2022alphacode, Chen2021codex, Ahmad2021PLBART, progprompt}, these works lack the verification of their generated plans.
-Instead, they directly execute the generated plans, which is risky in safety-critical applications.

-The works \cite{CodeBotler, hu2024robo, Li2022alphacode, Chen2021codex, Liu2023chatgpteval, Hendrycks2021APPS, austin2021MBPP, Du2024classeval, Nguyen2022CoPilot, DBLP:conf/icml/Ni0RSYWL23} empirically verify generated plans against externally provided specifications and use the empirical verification outcomes for fine-tuning language models.
-However, such empirical tests may not catch all the edge cases.
-The works \cite{MacConville2024pymodcheck, Shu2019MSVL, Clover} use formal methods to constrain the values of variables or check runtime errors, e.g., dividing by 0.
-Although they provide formal guarantees, they do not apply to the verification of high-level plans against logical specifications.
-In contrast, our proposed method provides formal guarantees to high-level plans, ensuring the plan satisfies given logical specifications in all possible scenarios, including all the edge cases.
+Many existing works develop methods to generate executable programs (e.g., C++ or Python) via language models \cite{svyatkovskiy2020intelliCode, fried2023InCoder, roziere2023codellama, nijkamp2023codegen, nijkamp2023codegen2, wang2023codet5, Li2022alphacode, Chen2021codex, Ahmad2021PLBART, progprompt}.
+However, these works lack verification of their generated programs and directly execute them, which is risky in safety-critical applications.
+The works \cite{CodeBotler, hu2024robo, Li2022alphacode, Chen2021codex, Liu2023chatgpteval, Hendrycks2021APPS, austin2021MBPP, Du2024classeval, Nguyen2022CoPilot, DBLP:conf/icml/Ni0RSYWL23} empirically verify generated programs against externally provided specifications.
+However, such empirical tests may miss edge cases, which still pose a safety risk.
+In contrast, our proposed method provides formal guarantees, ensuring the program satisfies given specifications in all possible scenarios, including all the edge cases.

+Traditional program verification methods can verify program behaviors via model checking \cite{Nelson1980verification, Hoare1969axioms, Pnueli1977temporallogic, Clarke2018modelchecking, Vardi1986automata, kurshan2000program, Farias2024ESBMCpython} or transform programs into formal languages to constrain the values of variables or check runtime errors, e.g., dividing by 0 \cite{MacConville2024pymodcheck, Shu2019MSVL, Clover}.
+Meanwhile, recent work has made progress in verifying high-level plans expressed in natural language \cite{lang2ltl, yang2024aamas, yang-mlsys}.
+However, these methods are incapable of verifying LLM-generated programs with unconventional constructs, inconsistent naming, or non-modular logic, and are computationally expensive when verifying long-horizon programs.